sgibson91/cross-stitch-carpentry/_extras/motivation.md

 # Why cross stitch as a programmer?

-On a daily basis, we use smartphone and computers for everything we do.
+On a daily basis, we use smartphones and computers for everything we do.
 Starting from getting a fast access to news and latest information in the morning, to learning a new programming language or other skills to getting our job done at work, to ordering things that makes our day-to-day life possible.
 Needless to say, such excessive use of technology leads to information overload, and often results into burnout and other mental health issues including anxiety, and depression [1].